mysteryhunt/puzzle-www/src/huntsbyyear.md

 [Devjoe](http://devjoe.livejournal.com), a veteran Mystery Hunt participant and puzzler, has created a massive puzzle index of all puzzles between 1994 to now.
 The index is currently located [here](https://devjoe.appspot.com/huntindex/).

+## 2022

+[Mystery Hunt 2022](2022/) asked teams to save Bookspace, an interdimensional space of all books and their characters, from disappearing.

 ## 2021

 [Mystery Hunt 2021](2021/) asked teams to help Yew Labs retrieve their professor from an alternate universe.